-The School of Veterinary Medicine is supporting a research project into the use of copper nets for fish farming.
+The College of Veterinary Medicine and Life Sciences is supporting a research project into the use of copper nets for fish farming.
 The copper net project, led by Dr. Howard Wong, aims to tackle Hong Kong’s serious biofouling problem, i.e. growth and attachment of marine organisms onto fish nets.
 Local fishermen spend a lot of time cleaning and replacing nets, a very expensive, labour intensive activity, which also stresses the fish.

 There are other detrimental issues associated with biofouling, including reducing the water flow into nets, lowering of oxygen levels, creating additional drag, causing deformation of nets and harbouring of disease agents within the biofouling community which can also directly damage the skin of fish leading to disease and the need to use drugs for treatment.
 Copper based paints have been used in various parts of the world to combat biofouling but the effect is not permanent with nets requiring re-application frequently and the paint can rub off and end up in the environment.
 Copper nets, on the other hand, are made of copper alloy with varying degrees of tin, iron, zinc & phosphorus and are more robust but their effectiveness has yet to be tested in Hong Kong.